Temporary Event Notice

-The premises user or person in custody of the TEN may be required to produce the TEN at the request of a constable or authorised officer, and it is an offence liable on summary conviction if he/she fails to do so.
+The premises user or person in custody of the TEN may be required to produce the TEN at the request of a constable or authorised officer.
+It is an offence liable on summary conviction if he or she fails to do so.

 Theft and Loss of TENs